- Home ›

 - Budget Adjustments

 Student budgets are an important component in the financial aid process.
-Standard student budgets reflecting the average student population cost of attendance at a modest, but adequate standard of living are used to award financial aid.
+Standard student budgets reflecting the average student population cost of attendance at a modest, but adequate standard of living, are used to award financial aid.
 Special budget considerations are approved through the Professional Judgement process on a case by case basis and with the proper documentation as outlined below.
-Adjustment to the cost of attendance do not guarantee additional financial aid in the form of grants or scholarships.
-Most adjustments are funded with “self-help” aid in the form of loans.

 What Adjustments May be Considered?